leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 ## Misc.
-- Use duplicates for things like mutiple versions of the same photo (different styles, crops, frames) or to test edits safely
+- Use duplicates for things like mutiple versions of the same photo (different styles, crops, frames) or to test edits safely **Update lens and camera database**
-- Exporting - 90% quality good for most uses with manageable file size.
-Use sRGB profile and high quality resampling options **TIP:** Hold down the left mouse button on a thumbnail to temporarily show that version in the center view.
-**Update lens and camera database**
 ```bash
 sudo apt install liblensfun-bin